 "Discomfort Food: The Culinary in Late Nineteenth-Century French Visual Culture," in progress.

-“Beyond the Shadow of the Veil: Claude Monet's The Beach at Trouville,” Fashion, Modernity, and Materiality: From Rousseau to Art Déco ed.
-Heidi Brevik-Zender (forthcoming State University Press of New York, 2018).
+“Beyond the Shadow of the Veil: Claude Monet's The Beach at Trouville,” Fashion, Modernity, and Materiality in France: From Rousseau to Art Déco ed.
+Heidi Brevik-Zender (Albany: State University of New York Press, 2018) 135-155.

 "Vuillard Chez Natanson: The Luncheon, Misia's Hair, and Édouard's Cantaloupe," Nineteenth-Century Contexts 40:3 (May 2018) 1-23.